 Established by the CPUC, this surcharge provides discounts on telecommunications services to qualifying schools, libraries, community-based organizations, and county-owned hospital and health clinics.
 This surcharge is calculated as a percentage of local phone charges.
 This percentage is set by the CPUC, and can change.
-Click here for the latest figure set by the CPUC for Fiscal year 2014-2014 is below.
+The latest figure set by the CPUC for Fiscal year 2014-2014 is below.

 Universal Lifeline Telephone Service (ULTS) Surcharge

 CPUC levied under the Public Utilities Code Section 872, this surcharge reimburses intrastate service providers for lost revenues and operating expenses associated with providing ULTS, the low-income local phone program described in Tab 1.
 The ULTS fee on the phone bill subsidizes these users for their reduced monthly phone rates and is charges at 1.450% of the local phone and long distance charges of all end-users.

 Customers receive a surcredit on their bill when Pacific Bell's revenue exceeds CPUC-imposed price caps.
 This amount can vary from month to month.